Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Why your postcode matters

-Energy prices can vary across Great Britain due to regional network costs and supplier pricing.
-TOU availability can also differ by region.
+Energy prices vary across Great Britain because the Ofgem cap and supplier pricing differ by region — the 26.11p/kWh and 57.19p/day figures are GB averages.
+TOU availability and off-peak rates can also differ by region.
 That’s why comparing with your postcode is essential.

 Smart meter vs traditional meter

-Many modern TOU tariffs require half-hourly readings from a smart meter.
+Most modern TOU and agile tariffs require half-hourly readings from a smart meter.
 Economy 7/10 typically needs a meter set up for multiple registers.
 If you’re unsure what you have, we can guide you after you submit the form.

 Before you switch: a compatibility checklist

 - Do you know your current tariff type?
-Single rate, Economy 7, or a smart TOU product.
+Single rate, Economy 7, or a smart/agile TOU product.

-- Do you have electric heating or an EV?
+- Do you have electric heating, a heat pump or an EV?
 These often change the equation in favour of TOU.

 - Can you shift usage?
 If your peak-time usage is “fixed” (cooking, family routines), be cautious.